GeorgiTerziev02/MDP_Project_FMI/README.md

 # Modern Devops Practices Assigment Project

 This project is made for passing the MDP assigment project.
+The purpose of the assigment is to create CI and CD pipelines for already existing python application.

 In the project there are two pipelines created:
 - CI pipeline